This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Heat-resistant gloves are important when smoking prime rib, especially when searing in a cast iron pan.

 - You can add oil or butter to the pan when searing the meat if you like.
-I like adding garlic butter!
+I like adding my Prime Rib butter rub!

 - Always let your roast rest after cooking for at least 10 minutes.

-It is better to smoke than sear, for the best results.
+It is better to smoke then sear for the best results.
 Smoke the beef rib to 5 degrees under your desired degree of doneness, then sear to lock in flavor and moisture.
 Let the beef rest, then slice and serve.

 Hardwoods such as hickory, oak, or pecan are popular choices for smoking a prime rib but are too flavorful for some.
-If you like a lighter flavor when smoking, try a fruit wood such as cherry.
+If you like a lighter flavor when smoking, try a fruit wood such as cherry or apple.

 Just like a wood smoker or offset smoker, the best pellets for smoking beef depend on your taste, but generally, cherry wood pellets are perfect for smoking a prime rib.
 They add a lighter flavor than hardwoods such as oak.